 California’s Monterey Jazz Festival is the longest consecutively running festival of its kind.
 In celebration of its six decades, the festival’s touring arm features a diverse roster of millennial talent representing the future leaders of jazz.
 The tour stars vocalist Cécile McLorin Salvant, who enchanted a sold-out Schwab Auditorium audience in 2017.
 She’s joined by tenor saxophonist Melissa Aldana; bassist Yasushi Nakamura; drummer and vocalist Jamison Ross; pianist and tour music director Christian Sands; and trumpeter, singer, and songwriter Bria Skonberg, who made her Penn State premiere in 2016.

 McLorin Salvant, who won the 2010 Thelonious Monk International Jazz Competition, is a singer in the tradition of the big-three jazz vocalists—Billie Holiday, Sarah Vaughn, and Ella Fitzgerald.
 But the Miami native brings to her singing a theatrical flair and a contemporary sensibility that have made her irresistible to audiences and critics alike.
 Her 2018 release, The Window, has been nominated for a Grammy Award for Best Jazz Vocal Album.
-Each of her last two recordings, For One to Love and Dreams and Daggers, won a Grammy Award for Best Jazz Vocal Album.
+Each of her previous two recordings, For One to Love and Dreams and Daggers, won a Grammy in that category.

 In 2013, Aldana, who was born in Santiago, Chile, became the first female instrumentalist and the first South American to win the Thelonious Monk competition.
 The saxophonist, who attended Berklee College of Music, has released four albums as a band leader.
 A Chicago Tribune reviewer writes that her latest, Back Home, “balances technical bravura with musical depth, a hallmark of her playing.”